AdamUWA/coronerLite/README.md

 # coronerLite

-Welcome to coronerLite, a stripped down lightweight version of [coroner]()... whithout the bells and whistles.
+Welcome to **_coronerLite_**, a stripped down lightweight version of [coroner](https://github.com/AdamUWA/coroner)... whithout the bells and whistles.
 To set things up you need to get the local model server up and running and pull some models to your machine.
 Let's do that now.

 ### Ollama

-First you'll need to install the ollama model server so that we can locally interact with the various LLMs we'll be using.
+First you'll need to install the Ollama model server so that we can locally interact with the various LLMs we'll be using.
 You can download and install ollama from [here](https://ollama.com/).

 We'll be using at least three different generative LLM models in addition to the embedding model for the vector database so you'll need to pull these models from the ollama catalog to your local machine.
 Once you have ollama installed and running you can start by installing the embedding model.